-The default behaviour on both Android & iOS is to display a notification only when the app is in the background or terminated.
-If required, you can override this behaviour by following the Foreground Notifications documentation.
+The default behavior on all platforms is to display a notification only when the app is in the background or terminated.
+If required, you can override this behavior by following the Foreground Notifications documentation.

 The documentation below outlines a few different ways you can start to send notification based messages to your devices.

 The Firebase Console provides a simple UI to allow devices to display a notification.
 Using the console, you can: